 RangeOfSounds.com is reader-supported.
 We may earn a small commission through products purchased using links on this page.

-However, the reality is that it is not always possible to play (and practice) music loud.
-Whether living in an apartment, being mindful of family, roommates, or noise ordinances, there are times when it is not a good idea to practice loudly, which is actually a good thing.
+The reality is that it is not always possible to play (and practice) music loud.
+Whether living in an apartment, being mindful of family, roommates, or noise ordinances, there are times when it is not a good idea to practice loudly, which is usually a good thing for your ears.

 Consider practicing unplugged.
 You can connect headphones into your amplifier if you want a louder sound.
 You can also keep the amp turned down to a very low volume, use a mini amplifier, or run your bass through an audio interface device and hook it directly into your computer.

 Below I will explain in detail several ways to practice the bass quietly so that you can get the most out of these practice sessions.